 How can you improve your credit to qualify for a mortgage?

-There are a number of different ways you can improve your credit so that you can buy a house — just realize that it won’t happen overnight.
+There are a number of different ways you can improve your credit score — just realize that it won’t happen overnight.
 Get started by ordering copies of your credit report.
 This way you can get an idea of everything a lender would see when reviewing your loan application.

 First, check to make sure that all the information is 100% accurate.
 From there, look at where there are weaknesses on your report.
 Is the amount of debt you owe really high?

 Try to re-work your budget to pay off more of your debt.
+This will lower your credit utilization ratio and ultimately improve your credit score.
 Is your available line of credit really small?
 Ask an existing creditor to extend your maximum amount on one of your current credit cards.

-If you have a lot of negative items on your report and feel overwhelmed, you might consider hiring a credit repair company.
+If you have a lot of negative marks on your report and feel overwhelmed, you might consider hiring a credit repair company.

 Check out our list of top ranked credit repair companies in your area to find a reputable one to work with.
-They’ll take the lead in disputing negative items and getting them removed from your credit history.
+They’ll take the lead in disputing negative accounts with the credit bureaus and getting them removed from your credit history.
 Once that happens, you’ll automatically see your credit score increase.

 Even if you don’t have the bare minimum credit score to qualify for a mortgage, there are a lot of ways to buy a house.
-By getting the right loan to implementing quick fixes on your credit score, you’ll be able to quickly put yourself on the path to home-ownership.
+From getting the right loan to improving your credit score, you’ll be able to quickly put yourself on the path to home-ownership.